-A majority of the numerous hydroponic farms in the United States are family or small business operations.
+A majority of the numerous hydroponic farms in the United States are family or small business operations, and most incorporate paystub to expedite their processes and documentations .
 These farms generally have 1/8 -1 acre in hydroponic production while the larger facilities average 20 – 40 acres.
 The smaller operations hold the advantage of proximity to the marketplace.
 Tomatoes are the most popular hydroponic crop in the U.S. followed by cucumbers, leaf crops, herbs, peppers, and flowers.
 There is a requirement for more hydroponic farms as much of the produce is presently imported.

 A grower performs culturing depending upon the nature of the plant.
 Long-term crops like tomatoes or cucumbers require daily culturing.
 With short-term crops like lettuce, continuous seeding and harvesting is more important.
 Most commercial tomato growers replant their growing chamber once a year.
 Very little space is required to propagate the seeds.
 The seedlings are shifted to the greenhouse when they are several weeks old.
 Harvesting is done in about hundred days and continues for eight to nine months.
 The five main culturing jobs for fruiting crops are (done weekly):

 1. Clipping—the plant is clipped to the string hung down from the main support wires.